aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/_index.md

 type: docs
 url: /headers-and-footers/
 aliases: [/working-with-headers-and-footers/]
-keywords: "header and footer in word, header and footer, insert footer in word, header and footer designs for microsoft word, in word 2016, "
+keywords: "header and footer in word, header and footer, insert footer in word, header and footer designs for Microsoft Word, in word 2016, "
-description: "The header and footer in word documents are useful for including material that you simply want to seem on every page of a document like your name, the title of the document, or page numbers."
+description: "The header and footer in Word documents are useful for including material that you simply want to seem on every page of a document like your name, the title of the document, or page numbers."
 weight: 130
 showChildPages: true
 ---